smmoosavi/php-gettext/README.md

 ## Note

-thank Danilo Segan. [php-gettext 1.0.11](https://launchpad.net/php-gettext/trunk/1.0.11) used in this project
+Thank Danilo Segan. [php-gettext 1.0.11](https://launchpad.net/php-gettext/trunk/1.0.11) used in this project